arunp77/mathlib-package/Readme.md

 ]
 ```

-#### Crete the python files for various kind of mathematical functions.
+Next Create the python files for various kind of mathematical functions.

 ### Step 3: Write Tests

-Create some basic tests for your package.
+To ensure your package functions as expected, it's essential to write some basic tests.
+Pytest is a powerful tool for this purpose and is widely recommended for Python projects.
+It helps you write simple and scalable test cases to validate your code.

 ### Step 4: Set Up the Package Metadata